jmneto/GenesysAudioHookServer/README.md

    dotnet run --project GenesysAudioHookServer
    ```

 4. The server will start and listen for WebSocket connections.
-Press `CTRL+C` to stop the server gracefully.
+Press `CTRL+C` to stop the server.

 ## Testing the Server